alessiosavi/PyRecognizer/README.md

 ## Acknowledgments

 Face data are sensible information.
-In order to mitigate the risk of stealing sensible data, the tool can run in SSL mode for avoid packet sniffing and secure every request using a CSRF mitigator
+In order to mitigate the risk of stealing sensible data, the tool can run in SSL mode for avoid packet sniffing and secure every request using a CSRF mitigation